 I trained and worked as a journalist, but realised quite soon I didn’t really have the temperament for it.
 In the field I’m in now, I get to use my journalistic skills, but with a focus on looking for good news, not bad.

-What made you decide to sign up to a course with us?
+What made you decide to sign up for a course with us?

 How long have you been a student and what do you love most about the course?